 Triggers:

 Note: Pretty much any trigger from those manufacturers will do the job and do it well.
-If you get a Mil-Spec trigger with a LPK (Lower Parts Kit) from a reputable company, you should be fine.
+If you get a Mil-Spec trigger with a LPK (Lower Parts Kit) from a reputable company, you should be fine - it just won't be a smooth, crisp, or easy to pull.
 It's important to note that virtually any great shooter will tell you the best upgrade you can make to an AR, outside of the barrel, is the trigger.
 It's not that a Mil-Spec trigger can't be accurate, it's that the effort required to pull the trigger matters when taking precision shots.
 For ultimate reliability with high round count and high rate of fire, I recommend you go with a Milspec trigger, like the ALG QMS.
 If you end up shooting less than 1,000 rounds a year out of the gun and you want to maximize your accuracy with the gun, you should look into Geissele or CMC.

 Lower Parts and Part Kits: